Skip to main content

 fetch

-Network requestsMake HTTP/HTTPS requests
+Network requestsMake HTTP/HTTPS requests.
+Fully deny-by-default.

 child_process

-Process spawningExecute external commands
+Process spawningExecute external commands.
+Fully deny-by-default.

 Default (safe) modules